2022 Overwatch League season: Play-in tournaments

-The play-in tournaments was two regional tournaments that took place following the Countdown Cup tournament cycle.
+The play-in tournaments were two regional tournaments that took place following the Countdown Cup tournament cycle.
 The Eastern region play-in tournament saw seeds four through six play in a single-elimination tournament on October 15, with the winner advancing to the season playoffs.
 In the Western region, seeds seven through ten played in a double-elimination tournament from October 21 to 22, with the top two teams advancing to the season playoffs.
 All matches were determined by which team wins three maps.